This page documents the Evindale fantasy languages spoken, written, and preserved across cultures, regions, and Ages… to some degree.

 hel (n) bay of water

--il (suffix) “Of the land”, spec. referring to th’il.
-Opposed to -ir, as in from a place name.
+-il (suffix) “Of the land”, spec. referring to th’il; opposed to -ir

 -is (suffix) of, or related to flora